Manolis Saliakas

-Manolis Saliakas (Μανώλης Σάλιακας; born 12 September 1996) is a Greek professional footballer who plays as a right-back for Bundesliga club St. Pauli.
+Manolis Saliakas (Μανώλης Σάλιακας; born 12 September 1996) is a Greek professional footballer who plays as a right-back for Super League club Olympiacos and the Greece national team.

 Club career

 Saliakas began his football career attending the Ergotelis Youth Academy, the youth system of his local Super League Greece club Ergotelis.
 Already capped with the Greece U17 national team, he was spotted by Olympiacos' scouts, who arranged his transfer to the Super League champions in the winter of 2013.

 Olympiacos

 Saliakas played little for Olympiacos and moved to Limassol-based side Karmiotissa on loan, who had been newly promoted to the Cypriot First Division.
 Having made 31 appearances, he returned to Greece joining Chania of the Football League Greece on a two-year loan.
 He scored seven goals in 50 games.

 Lamia

 On 12 July 2019, facing competition at Olympiacos for his playing position from Omar Elabdellaoui, Bruno Gaspar and Vasilis Torosidis, Saliakas moved to Lamia on a free transfer.
 He made 29 consecutive appearances in all competitions.